A Brief Overview of the History of Roxbury

 The first generation of the independent United States saw many changes as cities grew and industries developed.
 Those able to afford it sought to live in free-standing, single-family houses away from their jobs in the city.
 Public transportation made this possible.
 With the 1820 horse-drawn bus line across Boston Neck and down Washington Street as well as the 1835 opening of the Boston to Providence, RI railroad, Roxbury’s farmland began to be subdivided for single-family homes.
 Many were built in a style called Greek Revival, symbolizing the republic of ancient Greece, a democracy that the young United States admired.

 Industry was growing in Roxbury in the 1800’s, both along the Stony Brook River and in the areas on both sides of the neck, which was gradually filled in.
-In the 1700’s mills and tanneries made up the main industry of Roxbury, but by the 1800’s breweries, ropewalks, piano makers, iron foundries and rubber makers provided employment for a growing Roxbury population.
+In the 1700’s mills and tanneries made up the main industry of Roxbury, but by the 1800’s breweries, ropewalks, piano makers, iron foundries, and rubber makers provided employment for a growing Roxbury population.

 The population of Roxbury began to change as the century progressed.
 At the beginning of the 1800’s Roxbury was home almost exclusively to upper and middle class Yankees.
-Beginning in the 1840’s many Irish immigrants flooding to the Massachusetts to escape the potato famine.
-As immigration continued some Irish families settled directly in Roxbury, or second generations families moved from Boston to Mission Hill and later in the Dudley Street area.
+Beginning in the 1840’s many Irish immigrants were flooding to Massachusetts to escape the potato famine.
+As immigration continued, some Irish families settled directly in Roxbury, or second generations families moved from Boston to Mission Hill and later in the Dudley Street area.

 St. Joseph’s Catholic Church, the first Catholic Church in Roxbury (with a predominantly Irish congregation) was built in 1846.
-In the 20th century Irish dance halls proliferated on Dudley Street which became a mecca for Irish dancing.
+In the 20th century, Irish dance halls proliferated on Dudley Street, which became a mecca for Irish dancing.
 One of these, Hibernian Hall, built in 1913, is now the Roxbury Center of the Arts.
-Many famous Irish were born in Roxbury including James Michael Curley, John Lawrence Sullivan (first heavyweight boxing champion) and Maurice Tobin (
+Many famous Irish were born in Roxbury including James Michael Curley, John Lawrence Sullivan (first heavyweight boxing champion), and Maurice Tobin.

 German immigrants also settled in the Mission Hill area of Roxbury, and were instrumental in developing the many breweries that prospered along the Stony Brook until prohibition.
 Mission Church, The Basilica of Our Lady of Perpetual Help was established by a German Catholic order (the Redemptorists) in 1876.
 Senator Ted Kennedy’s funeral mass was held here in 2009.